The return of your menstrual cycle after birth isn't just back to business as usual.

 Whenever your period does return after having a baby, it will likely be in full force—it's not only shedding your uterine lining, but also shedding any clots or old blood from the delivery process.
 (And you thought you got past that during the initial round of postpartum bleeding!)

-While this can be a less-than-pleasant experience, Sauter says that many women eventually enjoy less painful and intense periods as they get farther away from their baby's birth.
+While this can be a less-than-pleasant experience, Sauter says that many women eventually experience less painful and intense periods as they get farther away from their baby's birth.

 If you experience very heavy bleeding—filling a pad or period underwear in an hour or two, having multiple clots or one clot that is the size of a golf ball or larger—seek emergency medical care immediately.
 Also look out for fevers, chills, lightheadedness, foul-smelling blood or discharge, belly pain, rapid heart rate or breathing rate or any other worrying signs, and seek medical care right away if you have them.